-- (1) Nothing in this Ordinance shall interfere with the right of the Municipality or an Animal Control Officer to investigate any nuisance complaint allegedly caused by a feral or stray cat or feral cat colony. - (2) If keepers of feral cats have not complied with their assumed responsibilities, the ACO will order the keeper to comply with this ordinance and will provide the keeper with a list of animal welfare organizations that can assist with (TNVR) protocol. - (3) Animal welfare organizations that carry out the TNVR protocol should maintain records, to all possible extent, of the feral cats that they had neutered and vaccinated.
+(1) Nothing in this Ordinance shall interfere with the right of the Municipality or an Animal Control Officer to investigate any nuisance complaint allegedly caused by a feral or stray cat or feral cat colony.

+- (2) If keepers of feral cats have not complied with their assumed responsibilities, they will be instructed by the ACO or SPD to get the cats immunized and sterilized for the health and safety of said neighborhood/community the ACO will order the keeper to comply with this ordinance and will provide the keeper with a list of animal welfare organizations that can assist with (TNVR) protocol. - (3) Animal welfare organizations that carry out the TNVR protocol should strive to maintain records of the feral cats that they had neutered and vaccinated.

-E. Violation of Article; Fine
+E. Violation of Article; fine Fine

-(1) The Stamford Animal Control Manager, or his/her assistants, shall issue a notice of violation to any person in violation of this Section.
+- (1) The Stamford Animal Control Manager, or his/her assistants, may issue a notice of violation to any person in violation of this Section.
 Persons who violate any provision of this ordinance shall be subject to a fine per violation.

-(2) If the violation is not remedied within thirty (30) days, a fine of \$100.00 shall be collected.
-After 30 days, each additional day a violation exists shall constitute a separate violation.
+Any incidence that is not remedied within 30 days of written notice of violation hereunder shall constitute a subsequent offense and subsequent fines will apply. - (2) A fine \$100.00 may be collected for each violation.
+After 30 days, each additional day a violation exists shall constitute a separate violation. - (3) All fines collected under this section will be remitted to the Town Clerk.
+These funds will be deposited into the Dog Fund and marked for specific use for a Neuter Assistance and Education Program.
+The purpose of this program shall be to offer financial assistance to qualified Stamford residents for the spaying and neutering of cats under their control and to create public awareness regarding efforts to control cat overpopulation in Stamford

 Sec.
-111-8. - Rabbits, ferrets, and other small pets
+111--8--- - Rabbits, ferrets, and other small pets